OliBlade/cko-payment-gateway-challenge-dotnet/README.md

 5. Implement the process payment endpoint:
    - Get the integration tests working using the bank simulator.
    - Add in basic validation for the model.
-   - Add in fluent validation to validate the payment.
-We need to separate this from the controller in case the payment is rejected.
+   - Add in fluent validation to validate the payment request.
    - Updated Readme.